QGridOpti/QEnergicbackend/README.md

 ## 🔧 Installation

-Ensure you have Python 3.8+ and install the required packages:
+Ensure you have the latest version of Python and have installed the required packages:

 ```bash
 pip install numpy pandas autoqubo
 ````

-> ℹ️ This project uses the [`autoqubo`](https://github.com/FujitsuResearch/autoqubo) library developed by [Fujitsu Research](https://github.com/FujitsuResearch) for symbolic QUBO modeling.
+> ℹ️ This project uses the [`autoqubo`](https://github.com/FujitsuResearch/autoqubo) library by [Fujitsu Research](https://github.com/FujitsuResearch), an automated QUBO generator that converts high-level Python-based optimization problems into equivalent QUBO representations.

 ## 🚀 Usage